chronosphereio/calyptia-vivo/README.md

 To deploy in Kubernetes a YAML file is provided locally: [`kubectl apply -f ./vivo-k8s.yaml`](./vivo-k8s.yaml).

-This provides a ClusterIP service so can be accessed anywhere in the cluster but external access requires an ingress and/or NodePort/LoadBalancer service.
+This provides a NodePort service so can be accessed anywhere in the cluster but external access may require an ingress.

+To view the configuration of the service run `kubectl describe svc/calyptia-vivo` which will give you the NodePort value to use for Docker Desktop.

 An example using KIND with Ingress from <http://localhost> is shown below: